-Abstract-During the New Space era small countries are becoming more important players in the space business.
-While the space activities are rapidly increasing globally, it is important to make operations in a sustainable and safe way in order to preserve satellite services for future generations.
-In this survey paper, we discuss the multi-layer networking approaches in the 6G era specifically from the sustainability perspective.
+ABSTRACT During the New Space era small countries are becoming important players in the space business.
+While space activities are rapidly increasing globally, it is important to make operations in a sustainable and safe way in order to preserve satellite services for future generations.
+Unfortunately, the sustainability aspect has been largely overlooked in the existing surveys on space technologies.
+As a result, in this survey paper, we discuss the multi-layer networking approaches in the 6G era specifically from the sustainability perspective.
+Moreover, our comprehensive survey includes aspects of some interesting industrial, proprietary, and standardization views.
 We review the most important regulations and international guidelines and revisit a three-dimensional architecture vision to support the sustainability target for a variety of application areas.
 We then classify and discuss space safety paradigms that are important sustainability enablers of future satellite communications.
-These include space traffic management, debris environmental impacts, spectrum sharing, and cyber security aspects.
-The paper discusses also advances towards a planned European connectivity constellation that could become a third flagship infrastructure along with Galileo and Copernicus systems.
-Finally, we define potential research directions towards the 2030s.
+These include space traffic management, debris detection, environmental impacts, spectrum sharing, and cyber security aspects.
+The paper also discusses advances towards a planned European connectivity constellation that could become a third flagship infrastructure along with the Galileo and Copernicus systems.
+Finally, we define potential research directions into the 2030s.

-Index terms - Low earth orbit satellites, Radio spectrum management, Aerospace engineering, Spaceborne radar
+INDEX TERMS Aerospace engineering, Low earth orbit satellites, Radio spectrum management, Spaceborne radar